Judy Tzu-Chun Wu

 Judy Tzu-Chun Wu is an activist, historian, and Asian American Studies Professor at the University of California, Irvine, where she also serves as the director of the Humanities program.
-She taught at Ohio State University from 1998-2015 and the University of Chicago from 2005-2006.
-She received her Phd in U.S. History from Stanford University in 1998.
+She taught at Ohio State University from 1998 to 2015 and at the University of Chicago from 2005 to 2006.
+She received her PhD in U.S. History from Stanford University in 1998.
 Her main areas of research include U.S. History, Asian Americans, women, immigration, gender, and sexuality.
 Currently, she is researching the Asian American women who attended the 1977 National Women’s Conference.

 Biography

-Aside from teaching, she has been involved in a variety of educational/activist efforts such as speaking on C-SPAN, participating on the National Women's History Museum's Speaker Bureau, advocating for Asian American and Pacific Islander education at Stanford University through SAPAAC (Strengthening Asian American Studies at Stanford), working as an advisor for The Beginnings of Activism for the Department of Asian American Studies (BADAAS) at the University of California Irvine, writing for Time Magazine writing for Ms. (magazine), and editing for Amerasia Journal.
+Aside from teaching, she has been involved in a variety of educational/activist efforts, such as speaking on C-SPAN, participating on the National Women's History Museum's Speaker Bureau, advocating for Asian American and Pacific Islander education at Stanford University through SAPAAC (Strengthening Asian American Studies at Stanford), working as an advisor for The Beginnings of Activism for the Department of Asian American Studies (BADAAS) at the University of California Irvine, writing for Time magazine writing for Ms., and editing for Amerasia Journal.